-Guidance on the procedures that schools should use when collecting income that accrues to the Authority (e.g. where a school has contracted with the council meals service), covering matters such as charging policies and VAT, is given in the 'Finance Manual of Guidance', issued by the Director of Governance & Communities.
+Guidance on the procedures that schools should use when collecting income that accrues to the Authority (e.g. where a school has contracted with the council meals service), covering matters such as charging policies and VAT, is given in the 'Finance Manual of Guidance', issued by the Chief Finance Officer.